fhbzc/CSS_program/researcher_en.md

-Topics/Researchers are sorted in alphabetical order, researcher only includes people with a PhD degree or equivelant.
+Topics/Researchers are sorted in alphabetical order, researchers do not include graduate students.

 # AI and Society